Towards a microscopic description of de Sitter dynamics: Observables in the microscopic system

 while we calculate

 with the trace in the doubled Hilbert space (and $\beta =1/T$).

 This is simple to evaluate using the diagrammatic rules, which in the semiclassical-holographic regime gives

 We have written the approximation of the partition function where the energies and temperature are large.
-Note that while the effective density of states in general is non-trivial, the spectrum in double-scaled SYK is compact and the full integrals always converge, and moreover the density of states is often normalized in a way that is independent of the actual number of states.\footnote{In the doubled system the total number of states is affected by the ambiguity mentioned, which is part of the definition of the theory.}
+Note that while the effective density of states in general is non-trivial (in the energy basis it is proportional to the square of the single-copy density), the spectrum in double-scaled SYK is compact so the full integrals always converge, and moreover the density of states is often normalized in a way that is independent of the actual number of states.\footnote{In the doubled system the total number of states is affected by the ambiguity mentioned (related to $\projJ$), which is part of the definition of the theory.}

 The 2-point function is represented by

 Here we use the simpler representation \eqref{eq:thermal_simpler} of the thermal state with temperature $T$, so that the arc corresponding to $s_0 \approx \frac{2\pi T}{\lambda \JMS} \gg 1$ is not assigned any value.
 The fluctuations of $\omega $ in the propagating state are of order 1.
 Using the diagrammatic rules above, the value assigned to this diagram is simple enough